PyChina/weekly/content/Issue/issue-363.md

     + REAL PYTHON
     + video

 Learn how to set up Visual Studio Code for Python development.
-By following examples, you’ll cover everything from installing and configuring VSCode, to running tests and debugging Python apps.
+By following examples, you'll cover everything from installing and configuring VSCode, to running tests and debugging Python apps.